-During our lifetime, we have two sets of teeth.
-The primary (baby) teeth begin to erupt (come into the mouth) at about 3-8 months of age and all twenty (20) primary teeth are in place by age three.
+Usually teething begins at about 3-8 months of age and all twenty (20) baby teeth (primary teeth) are in place by age three.

-Primary teeth are very important!
+These baby teeth are very important!
 They allow the growing child to eat, speak and smile.
-They serve to guide the permanent teeth into their positions.
+Also, they serve to guide the permanent teeth into their positions.
 Keeping primary teeth healthy is a big step towards healthy straight adult teeth.

 We suggest your child have their first dental visit at around one year old.
 At this “well baby” dental check we make sure your child’s teeth and mouth are developing properly and go over some information to help you help your child have a lifetime of healthy teeth and gums.